X

 • Limited presentation-specific features

-Beyond presentations, Canva lets you create social media graphics, posters, videos, and more – all with the same account and interface.
-This makes it particularly valuable if you need to create various visual content beyond just presentations.
+Beyond presentations, Canva creates social media graphics, posters, videos, and more.
+Valuable if you need varied visual content beyond decks.

 Canva vs PowerPoint